-If you are invited to contribute information to our civil and political rights metrics, please do!
-This will involve filling in an expert opinion questionnaire on the level of respect for human rights in your country.
+If you are invited to contribute information via our expert survey, please do!
+This will involve filling in an online multilingual questionnaire on the level of respect for human rights in your country.
 Sharing what you know about human rights violations in your country will help get your information out to a new audience.

 Here’s what others say about why you should contribute: